oogre/ORAGE/README.md

 ## State of art
 ### Synthetizers
-* #### Matte
+1. #### Matte
 [![Matte Module](./doc/modules/Matte.jpg)](./doc/modules/Matte.jpg)<br/>
-YPbPr is converted from the RGB video signal, which is split into three components: Y, PB, and PR.
-This color space has been choosen to have a better granularity control on brightness and tint. <br/>
+YPbPr is converted from the RGB video signal, which is split into three components: Y, PB, and PR. <br/>This color space has been choosen to have a better granularity control on brightness and tint. <br/>
     - __Input__ : None
     - __Output__ : Unicolor video output signal.
     - __Y__ : Luma (brightness or luminance) information.